 Coordinator: K. Van Duser

-Access to College Excellence (ACE) learning communities offer a combination of three general education courses and a small group, 1-credit integrating seminar (CAS 110: Integrating Seminar I).
+Access to College Excellence (ACE) learning communities offer a combination of three general education courses and a small group, 1-credit integrating seminar (CAS 110: Access to the College Community).
 Courses are grouped to provide freshmen with an introduction to various academic perspectives while fulfilling graduation requirements.
 CAS 110 is led by an upperclassman peer mentor who supports freshmen cohorts in their new learning environment.
 Successful college students themselves, peer mentors assist with the development of successful academic strategies, creation of social and interpersonal networks, and involvement in a variety of campus events.
 ACE espouses a well-rounded, multifaceted approach to college education.
 Freshmen who are eager to learn, enthusiastic about making friends while increasing independence, and excited about getting involved will benefit from what ACE has to offer.

 Tel: (808) 956-8626